 Who thinks about their breathing?
 From the moment we are born till the day we die, breathing is always with us.
 It is an unconscious process that is directed by the autonomous nerve system.
 You don’t have to think about it, but the beauty is that when you do, you will be able to change many things in your daily life.

 When we feel stressed, are upset or experience other extreme emotions, our breathing changes accordingly.
-By learning how to control your breath, you liberate yourself from external factors dictating your breathing and emotional state.
+By learning how to control your breathing, you liberate yourself from external factors dictating your breathing and emotional state.
 You can choose how you will react in intense situations, and avoid health problems like chronic stress and adrenal fatigue.

-So How Can You Improve Your Breath?
+So How Can You Improve Your Breathing?